Pay Transparency and Gender Equality: Impact on firm-level outcomes

-To study the impact of pay transparency on firms' hiring practices, we use Burning Glass Technologies (BGT) online job advertisement data for the financial years 2014/2015 to 2018/2019.\footnote{BGT provided us with data from 2012 onward, but in the main analysis we exclude the first two years as BGT expressed concerned over the quality of data at the beginning of the sample.} The data are around 41 million (de-duplicated) individual job vacancies, collected from a wide range of online job listing sites.
-While the data set only includes online advertisements, and hence misses vacancies not posted online (e.g. those advertized informally and internal vacancies), it includes a rich set of information that is especially useful for our analysis.
+\paragraph{BGT data.} BGT scrapes online job ads from company websites and job boards.
+UK data are available from the 2013 financial year and cover more than 50 million (de-duplicated) individual job vacancies collected from a wide range of online job listing sites.
+While the data set only includes online advertisements, and hence misses vacancies not posted online (e.g. those advertised informally and internal vacancies), it includes a rich set of information that is especially useful for our analysis.
 First, each observation includes the text of the job advertisement.
-Second, more than 95 percent of vacancies have an occupational SOC identifier and 90 percent a county identifier.
-Finally, around one third of vacancies, or 13 million observations, include the name of the employer.
-As this is the only variable that can facilitate the merging of BGT data with other firm-level data, we focus on a restricted sample with non-missing employer names.
-To exclude potential selection issues related to the presence of the firm name, in Appendix Figure \ref{bgt vs ons} we compare the industry distribution of the stock of vacancies in BGT to vacancies in the ONS Vacancy Survey for the same period.
-The two match well, mitigating concerns regarding the representativity of BGT.
-In what follows, we present the key dimensions we explore in this data set.
+Second, more than 95 percent of vacancies have an occupational SOC identifier.
+Third, around one third of the vacancies, or 17 million observations, include the name of the employer.
+As this is the only variable that can facilitate the merging of BGT data with other firm-level data, we focus on the restricted sample with non-missing employer names.
+Importantly, to exclude potential selection issues related to the presence of the firm name, Appendix Figure \ref{bgt vs ons} shows that the industry distribution of the stock of vacancies in BGT and the stock of vacancies in the official ONS Vacancy Survey match well, mitigating concerns regarding the representativeness of BGT.